Sunday, April 10, 2011

 While some podcasts have little value after having been listened to, I always wished that I could mark a podcast series as one whose episodes should not be deleted by Zune sync-with-PC operations.
 I never found an option in the PC Zune software to do that.

 I am so pleased that retention of podcasts on an iPod is totally under the user's control (some info from Apple discussions).
-An iPod hardware port problem prevents me from reliably syncing my iPod data with my PC, but if that is ever rectified, I will not have to fear that my French (or other) podcasts will be deleted against my wishes during such synchronization.
+I no longer have to fear that my French (or other) podcasts will be deleted against my wishes during such synchronization.

-On my 3rd generation iPod Touch running iOS 4.3.5, processing a long list of podcast episodes does take a significant amount of time:
+Previously, on my 3rd generation iPod Touch running iOS 4.3.5 (10/18/12: I've actually been on a 4th generation iPod Touch running iOS 5.1.1 for some time now), processing a long list of podcast episodes does take a significant amount of time:

 • When the Music app displays the list of my ~300 and growing episodes from Learn French with Dailyfrenchpod.com.